-The date for the 2014 SiarScéal Festival is Saturday, 25 October at Roscommon County Library, Abbey Street, Roscommon.
-A further date has been added for Friday, 28 November at Trinity Arts Centre, Castlerea, Co.
+The dates for the 2014 SiarScéal Festival are Saturday, 25 October at Roscommon County Library, Abbey Street, Roscommon Town, with a further event taking place on Friday, 28 November at Trinity Arts Centre, Castlerea, Co.
 Roscommon.
 Scroll down to see the full Programme of Events or download it here.

 Entries are also being accepted for the 2014 Hanna Greally Literary Awards, which includes the Ger Hannily Memorial Cup.
 Closing date for entries is no later than 5pm of Friday, October 10.
 Competition entry details ...

 Date: Saturday, 25 October and Friday, 28 November